 - 1 tsp vanilla bean paste (or vanilla extract)

-- 1/2 jar of salted caramel sauce (Alice recommends using soya cream and dairy free spread as df alternatives here)
+- 1/2 jar of salted caramel sauce (see my recipe linked below - use soya cream and dairy free spread as df alternatives to cream and butter)

 - Line and grease a 24cm square cake tin.
 Buttering the whole inside of the tin lightly and lining the base of the tin with greaseproof paper.